 - b.
 Commercial/Light Industrial Generally commercial and industrial flows should receive specific evaluation.
 For planning purposes and general design, a flow contribution of 18,000 litres/hectare/day shall be used with peak dry weather flow estimated by application of a peaking factor of three (3). - c.
 Inflow/Infiltration Allowance An allowance of 0.28 litres/second/hectare shall be applied to all sewer design flow capacity calculations.
 This allowance would apply to the total drainage area on the basis of upstream area calculations (manhole to manhole).
 In addition, an allowance shall be made for inflow through manholes in sags by addition of 0.4 litres/second for each manhole. - d.
 Total Combined Design Flow Capacity The total design sewer capacity shall be the combination of: - i.
-Peak dry weather flow - Infiltration allowance ii. - iii.
-Inflow for sag manholes
+Peak dry weather flow - ii.
+Infiltration allowance - iii.
+Inflow for sag manholes e.
+Pipe Flow Design - The following shall apply to wastewater sewer pipe design: